workshopdemos/teambuild/README.md

 Both the User ID number and Password will be shared by the instructor.

-Sharing a couple of examples:
+Sharing a couple of examples of the command run:

 Example 1:
 If you are assigned User 03, then the command will be: